moragheb/react-and-spring-data-rest/README.md

 1-Azure Resources Manager Service Connection

 2-Kubernetes Service Connection

-3-Docker Registry Service Connection
+ use an existing AKS in the the tenant or create a new one using the below power shell  cmdlet : az aks create --resource-group $(varResoursegroupname) --name $(AKSClustername) --node-count 1 --enable-addons monitoring --generate-ssh-keys
+3-Docker Registry Service Connection use an existing ACR  in the the tenant or create a new one using the below power shell  cmdlet : az aks create --resource-group $(varResoursegroupname) --name $($(acr_container_name)  --sku basic

-use any existing service as those will be dynamically updated in the build)\*
+## use any existing service as those will be dynamically updated in the build)\*

 (alternatively those could be automated using an Azure CLITask and using the az devops service-endpoint cmdlet)\*\*